 A skilled observer can make the diagnosis by looking in the ears with an otoscope.
 To confirm the presence of OME, it is important to confirm the presence of fluid in the ear.
 This may be accomplished while looking in the ear with an otoscope by using a small rubber bulb to push air against the eardrum.
 Alternatively, this may be accomplished with automatic devices such as a tympanogram or an acoustic reflectometer.

-In otherwise healthy children, OME is usually treated first with environmental control measures (breastfeeding, avoiding cigarette smoke, and reconsidering group day care).
+In otherwise healthy children, OME is usually treated first with environmental control measures (breastfeeding, avoiding cigarette smoke, and reconsidering large group daycare).
 Sometimes a round of antibiotics is given, although this has not been proven to help.

 Either way, these children should be followed until the fluid resolves.